Student Nonviolent Coordinating Committee: 1964 Freedom Summer

 In the fall of 1963, with the assistance of 100 northern volunteers SNCC conducted the Freedom Ballot, a mock gubernatorial election in which over 80,000 black Mississippians demonstrated their willingness to exercise the constitutional right to vote that state law and violent intimidation had denied them since Reconstruction.
 (Only 6.7 per cent of the black voting age population of Mississippi was registered, compared to 70.2 per cent of the white voting age population).
 In coordination with CORE, the SNCC followed up on the ballot with the 1964 Mississippi Summer Project, also known as Freedom Summer.
 This brought over 700 white Northern students to the South, where they volunteered as teachers and organizers.

-According to Julian Bond, their presence can be credited to freelance social activist Allard Lowenstein: white students, he had proposed, would not only "provide needed manpower", "their white skins might provoke interest from the news media that black skins could not produce."
+The volunteers were trained at Miami University in Ohio by among others, Hollis Watkins.
+Watkins, a graduate of the social-justice leadership Highlander Folk School in Tennessee, had feared that bringing in outsiders would disrupt the growth of the grassroots programs that were already in place and that after the volunteers left, it would be harder to get the local movements moving again.
+His reservations were overridden by the argument of the freelance social activist Allard Lowenstein: white students would not only "provide needed manpower", but "their white skins" would also "provoke interest from the news media that black skins could not produce."
 With the murder of two of their number, Andrew Goodman and Michael Schwerner, alongside local activist (Freedom Rider and voter educator) James Chaney, this indeed was to be the effect.
 Freedom Summer attracted international attention.

 For SNCC the focus of summer project became the organization, through the Mississippi Freedom Democratic Party (MFDP), of a parallel state Democratic Party primary.
 The MFDP would send an integrated slate of delegates to the 1964 Democratic National Convention in Atlantic City and there contest the credentials of the all-white Mississippi regulars.

 As part of this project SNCC's Charlie Cobb proposed summer field schools.
-Encouraging youth "to articulate their own desires, demands, and questions," the schools would help ensure a movement for social change in the state that would continue to be led by Mississippians.
+Encouraging youth "to articulate their own desires, demands, and questions", the schools would help ensure a movement for social change in the state that would continue to be led by Mississippians.
 This was, he suggested, what organizing for voter registration was all about – "challenging people in various ways to take control of their own lives."
 Over the course of Freedom Summer (and with assistance in developing the curriculum from, among others, Howard Zinn), COFO set up more than 40 Freedom Schools in African-American communities across Mississippi.
 More than 3,000 students attended, many of whom participated in registration efforts.

 With the encouragement of SNCC field secretary Frank Smith, a meeting of cotton pickers at a Freedom School in Shaw, Mississippi, gave birth to the Mississippi Freedom Labor Union.
 At its peak, in the summer of 1965 the MFLU had 1,350 members and about 350 on strike.